-What are the Benefits of Tongue Scraping?
+What are the Benefits & Side Effects of Tongue Scraping?

 Oral health goes beyond just cleaning your teeth and gums.
 Your tongue makes an important part of the system but often gets sidelined.